 Nevertheless, there is no need to head to the gym every day as you can easily use your own body weight and achieve the same goal.

 Listed below are 5 of the best bodyweight exercises for stronger legs, that can be performed easily from anywhere including at home or the gym.

 The combination of both the squat and tuck jump can be both challenging as well as an energetic exercise.

 - Squat as low as you can

-- Explode from the bottom of the squat with power brining the knees to the chest
+- Explode from the bottom of the squat with power bringing the knees to the chest

 b) Deep Side Lunges